 (I subsequently worked through my hangups surrounding love over the years, as I’ve documented in the following:

-- Are You Looking For A Relationship To Complete Yourself?
+- Are You Looking For a Relationship To Complete Yourself?

 - Why I Used To Be Afraid of Intimidating Men and Why It Does Not Faze Me Anymore